Contributions of negative-energy states to the E2-M1 polarizability of the Sr clock: Results and Discussions

 \section{Results and Discussions}

-Using new configuration-state wavefunctions, which are constructed from both positive- and negative-energy states of the Sr$^+$ ion, we have performed the new-round of calculations of energies, reduced matrix elements, E1, E2, and M1 polarizabilities of the Sr clock.
-The detailed comparisons of energies, reduced matrix elements, and the static dipole polarizability between our new results and our previous paper are also made.
-We find that after the inclusion of the negative-energy states, the correction for energy is less than 3 ppm.
-And for the main electric dipole, electric quadrupole, and magnetic dipole transition matrix elements, even for the static dipole polarizability of the clock states, there is no numerical change.
-That means the negative-energy states have little influence on these atomic properties, these minor corrections can't be reflected under the current theoretical accuracy.
-Therefore, we think for these atomic properties, it is unnecessary to report the same data tables as the Ref.~\cite{wu2019a}.
+Using the improved DFCP+RCI method with negative-energy states included, we have performed calculations of energies, reduced matrix elements, and multipolar polarizabilities for the Sr clock.
+We find that with inclusion of the negative-energy states, the energy correction for low-lying states is less than 3 ppm.
+And the negative-energy states have little effect on the E1 polarizability, which can not be reflected under current theoretical accuracy.

-Next, we can focus our attentions on the dynamic E2 and M1 polarizabilities of the $5s^2\,^1S_0$ and $5s5p\,^3P_0^o$ clock states at the 813.4280(5) nm magic wavelength.
-Tables~\ref{t1} and \ref{t2} list the itemized contributions to the E2 and M1 polarizabilities, respectively.
-It's seen that for the E2 polarizability, the maximum contribution to the ground-state $5s^2\,^1S_0$ comes from the positive-energy state of $5s4d\,^1D_2$, which contributes about 75\% to the total E2 polarizability.
-The second largest contribution comes from the positive-energy state of $5s5d\,^1D_2$, which contributes about 13\% to the total E2 polarizability.
+For the multipolar polarizabilities of the clock states at the 813.4280(5) nm magic wavelength that we are interested in, Tables~\ref{t1} and \ref{t2} list the itemized contributions to the E2 and M1 polarizabilities, respectively.
+It is seen that for the E2 polarizability, the main contribution to the ground-state $5s^2\,^1S_0$ comes from the positive-energy states of $5s4d\,^1D_2$ and $5s5d\,^1D_2$, both of them contribute about 75\% and 13\% to the total E2 polarizability, respectively.
 For the excited-state $5s5p\,^3P_0^o$, the main contribution comes from the $5d5p\,^3F_2^o$, $5s6p\,^3P_2^o$ and $5s4f\,^3F_2^o$ states, these three items together contribute about 60\% to the total E2 polarizability.
-From Table~\ref{t1}, it's also clearly seen that for both of the $5s^2\,^1S_0$ and $5s5p\,^3P_0^o$ clock states of the Sr atom, the contribution of negative-energy states is less than $10^{-14}$, it can be almost ignored, which means that the contribution of positive-energy states to the total E2 polarizability is almost 100\%.
+Especially, for both of the $5s^2\,^1S_0$ and $5s5p\,^3P_0^o$ clock states, the contribution of negative-energy states is less than $10^{-14}$, which can be almost ignored.